nicwulab/oPool_display/README.md

     - `-i`: input fasta from the step 2
     - `-n`:

-The script would generate possible overlap primers for each sequence.
-Similarities check was based on `blast+` with parameters `-query Primer/{group}  -db blastDB/{group}  -outfmt '6 qacc sacc evalue pident qcovs' -evalue 1e-1 -num_threads 8 -max_hsps 2 -word_size {i}` which each sequence would be generate 30 possible primers around the CDR region for selection in lateral step.
+The script will generate possible overlap primers for each sequence.
+Similarity checks were based on `blast+` with parameters ``-query Primer/{group} -db blastDB/{group} -outfmt '6 qacc sacc evalue pident qcovs' -evalue 1e-1 -num_threads 8 -max_hsps 2 -word_size {i}`.
+Each sequence would generate 30 possible primers around the CDR region for selection in the later step.

 ## 6. Truncate the sequences into different libraries
 - `python script/ChunkByOverlap.py`